Second inauguration of Ulysses S. Grant: Inaugural ball

 In 1873, the District of Columbia enacted a law guaranteeing equal treatment at businesses for black and white customers, and Grant's White House set an example, with black congressmen attending the inaugural ball and black guests dancing together with white guests.
 This did not pass without criticism in the press.
 The ball was adorned with a $1,000 floral arrangement contributed by Kate Chase Sprague, daughter of chief justice Chase.
 The ball was catered by Maison Torrilhon, a restaurant run by Jean-Georges Torrilhon.

 The inaugural ball was not successful.
 It was held in a temporary structure built on Judiciary Square.
 The building was not heated, and this was disastrous.
-Guests danced in their coats, deserts congealed and drinks froze, musicians struggled to play, and canaries which were to be part of the entertainment died in their cages.
+Guests danced in their coats, desserts congealed and drinks froze, musicians struggled to play, and canaries which were to be part of the entertainment died in their cages.
 The room was designed for 6,000 guests, but only half that number attended.
 The president and cabinet arrived at 11:30 P.M. but stayed for a short time before moving on to a private, heated room for supper and by midnight the event was over.

 The inaugural series continued when a masquerade ball was held on March 5 in the ball building, although the president did not attend.